 |Item||NAT mode||Cut-through mode|

-|Can the EIP be read on the ENI of the operating system?||No||Yes
+|Whether the EIP is displayed in the ENI information of the operating system||No||Yes

-|What types of ENIs can be associated with EIPs||Primary and secondary ENIs||Secondary ENIs|
+|Types of ENIs that can be associated with EIPs||Primary and secondary ENIs||Secondary ENIs|

-|The number of EIPs that a secondary ENI can be associated with.||Depends on the number of private IP addresses of the secondary ENI.
+|Number of EIPs that can be associated with a secondary ENI||Depends on the number of private IP addresses of the secondary ENI

 Note Each EIP is mapped to a private IP address of a secondary ENI.
 If a secondary ENI is assigned 10 private IP addresses, you can associate at most 10 EIPs with the secondary ENI.